damdam166/PFA-TMC-IDE/README.md

 make install
 ```

-When deconnecting the **USB-2-RTMI**, you should restart the ide by using :
+You should connect first the **USB-2-RTMI**, then restart the ide by using :

 ```
 CTRL-C